CLOUDS-Interactive-Documentary/VisionSystem/README.md

 ### Your Code

-Your as you can see there is `vs_src` folder.
-There will be the extended class of `CloudsVisualSystem` together with all the classes your VS need.
+As you can see there is `vs_src` folder.
+That's were your extended class of `CloudsVisualSystem` will be together with all the classes you make.
+This folder together with the content of the `data` folder witch also contents your **Presets** are going to be merge with the CLOUDS apps.

+It's very important that you are consistent with the name of your VisualSystem.
+The name you choose for it have to be the same of your repo and embed on your extended class.
+Please put the name of it after 'CloudVisualSystem______' so if your VisualSystem is call "World" the repo will be call "World" and the extended class "CloudVisualSystemWorld".

+One of the first things you may change on your custom extended class is the `getSystemName()` function in order to return the exact name of your VS ( and/or your repo)

+	string CloudVisualSystemWorld::getSystemName()
+	{
+		return "World";
+	}

+By doing this the extended class will know how to access to his own `data/` folder when is embedded on the main CLOUDS app.

 ### Hot-Keys

+* F : Toogle Fullscreen
+* H : Hide/Show GUI
+* E : Arrange GUI in Cascade
+* R : Arrange GUI at Top
+* T : Minimize GUI
+* Y : Arrange GUI in circle
+* ` : Take a snapshoot

 ### How to Animate?